ruanjue/smartdenovo/README-tools.md

 The alignment is splited into four parts.

-a) matched zmer. just recover the compression, and add gaps.
+1. matched zmer. just recover the compression, and add gaps.

-b) within zmer window.
+2. within zmer window.
 Global alignment between two adject matched zmer.

-c) Between two adject windows.
+3. Between two adject windows.
 Use banded global SW algorithm, the band size iteratively increase from wtzmo -w 50 to wtzmo -W 3200, until the alignment score is positive.

-d) Extending of two ends.
+4. Extending of two ends.
 Local alignment.
 Its band width is specified by wtzmo -e 800.

 wtzmo -T -50 means if the best score is bigger than the score at ending by less